ItemSzop/.github/profile/README.md

 - **Support**: We have created a discord server where you can ask questions, make suggestions or report technical issues.

+## Invitation to Collaborate on the ShopMc Project
+Thank you for expressing interest in our project, ShopMc.
+We would like to invite you to collaborate with us as a volunteer.

+Our project is free of charge, so there are no profits to be made, but you will have the opportunity to gain valuable experience working in a team and learning new technologies.
+You will have the chance to work on an interesting project that could be a good reference on your CV.

+We encourage you to join us on our Discord server or on Github, where you can see current tasks and choose something that interests you.
+Together with other developers, we will create a cohesive team and hope that you will have a pleasant experience with us.

+We invite you to join us and hope that you will be willing to help us in the development of the ShopMc project.

+## Links

 **Link to discord server:** https://discord.com/invite/Nx28v3yAER

 **Link to main website:** https://shopmc.app